jank3/jk-multitool/README.md

 If you have any problem installing or running it DM me Jank3#8888

 In future updates I will add the use of Proxys for better performance

+I make an update because im seeing a lot of problems during install, i added to the rep an .bat that install all modules for you, only you need is to open that and before open jk-multitool.py